Background of the review

 The studies were generally well designed, as people did not know if they were receiving this new treatment or a placebo medicine.
 Overall we rated the evidence as being of moderate to high quality.

 Chronic obstructive pulmonary disease (COPD) is associated with cough, sputum production or dyspnoea and a reduction in lung function, quality of life and life expectancy.
 Apart from smoking cessation, there are no other treatments that slow lung function decline.
 Roflumilast and cilomilast are oral phosphodiesterase 4 (PDE4) inhibitors proposed to reduce the airway inflammation and bronchoconstriction seen in COPD.
+This is an update of a Cochrane review first published in 2011 and updated in 2013.

 To evaluate the efficacy and safety of oral PDE4 inhibitors in the management of stable COPD.